deniskyashif/blog/content/posts/2019-12-03-csharp-concurrency-channels.md

 Joe, you are too slow!
 ```

-In this example, Joe was set to send 10 messages but over the course of 5 seconds, we received only 4 and then cancelled the reading operation.
+In this example, Joe was set to send 10 messages but over 5 seconds, we received only 4 and then cancelled the reading operation.
 If we reduce the amount of messages Joe sends or sufficiently increase the timeout duration, we'll read everything and thus avoid ending up in the `catch` block.

 ### Quit Channel